Mininjun/Jarvis2.O-Injun/README.md

 ### Image Generation (Free)
 Say "generate an image of..." and Jarvis creates it using Pollinations.ai.
 No API key, no cost, works instantly.

-### Camera / Vision
-Send a photo or use your webcam.
-Jarvis analyzes the image and answers questions about it using Llama 4 Scout (free via Groq).

 ### Text-to-Speech
 The AI speaks its responses as they stream in.
 Uses Microsoft Edge's TTS (free, no API key).
 The first sentence starts playing before the full response is done.